 - Survey: A survey of your property will usually cost between $250 and $300.

 - Catastral: Catastral is the deeded value according to the municipal government.
 You will pay usually between $50 and $80.

 - National Taxes: The Honduran National Government Tax Agency (CPAT) levies taxes related to the sale of real estate property up to 15%.
 The total taxable amount can vary based on the real estate company or agent you work with, so it’s best to clarify these exact costs up front.
-At RE/MAX, we charge from escrow, and only 20% of the total commission is taxable based on the final breakdown.
 Feel free to contact me directly if you want further clarification on this point.

 - RTN (Registro Tributario Nacional): Your RTN is your personal tax ID number in Honduras.
 If a new RTN card is needed, that price is between $100 and $200 to obtain it.